ashutoshmjain/gita/src/mathuraChap11.md

 It was late morning when Fairy woke up.
 Angel was still sleeping though he was expected to be at work by noon.
 She came down to grab a coffee to find her Friend grinding the fresh beans.
 Waking up to the smell of fresh coffee beans always brought unique pleasure to Fairy.

 When did you wake up - asked the Fairy.
 She had insisted the Friend to stay back last night.
 It was almost one am when they reached home and there after both of them kept talking about `Matsya`.
 Angel almost passed out on the steering wheel but for  the constant reminders to keep his eyes open.
-And as soon as the chariot announced the arrival, he slipped into his bedroom before two of them even finished the virtual session on the back seat.
+And as soon as the chariot announced the arrival, he quietly slipped into his bedroom.
 The Friend could have gone back to her place.
-It was only a ten minutes flight for her new flying machine.
-Unfortunately flying was prohibited from one am to four am.
-It seems the air traffic system was updated every night.
-The system was capable of live updates but you need to be extra cautious when you are talking about thousands of chariots flying around.
-The other option was to let the machine self drive on the crappy road.
-But that meant keeping the eyes open on the steering wheel.
-She was definitely not in a position to stay awake for another hour on the wheel though they ended up talking for at least two more hours in the living room -  with a round of hot tea and cookies.
+It was only a ten minutes flight for her new flying machine, but flights were on hold from one am to four am.
+It seems the air traffic system was getting an offline update.
+The system was capable of live updates but you need to be extra cautious when you are talking about thousands of chariots flying around in the night sky.
+The other option was to let the machine self drive on the crappy road - that meant keeping the eyes open on the steering wheel.
+She was definitely not in a position to stay awake for another hour though they ended up talking for at least two - in the living room -  with a round of hot tea and cookies.
 The topic was obviously - what would `Matsya` see and what sort of plans she had in store for her!

 Good morning everyone - they heard the Angel - hope you two slept well last night !